jperez3/taccoform-blog/hugo/content/posts/AWS_PVT_LINK_2.md

 <html><body><h1>IT'S TOSTADA TIME</h1></body></html>
 ```

-You can also check DNS with `dig` to see how the VPC DNS hijacks the request for `tostada.provider-prod.tacoform.com` and points them to Elastic Network Interfaces assigned to the VPC Endpoint for the `tostada` PrivateLink config:
+You can also check DNS with `dig` to see how the Consumer VPC DNS resolves the request for `tostada.provider-prod.tacoform.com` and points them to Elastic Network Interfaces (ENIs) assigned to the VPC Endpoint for the `tostada` PrivateLink config:

 ```bash
 $ dig tostada.provider-prod.tacoform.com +noall +answer